Cam Talbot: Edmonton Oilers

-On June 27, 2015, Talbot was traded by the Rangers to the Edmonton Oilers in exchange for three draft picks in the 2015 NHL Entry Draft.
-Talbot competed for Edmonton's #1 goaltender spot with Anders Nilsson during his first season with the Oilers.
-On January 17, 2016, the Oilers signed Talbot to a three-year, $12 million contract extension.
-Nilsson was eventually traded to the St. Louis Blues, leaving Cam Talbot as Edmonton's starting goaltender.
-On April 6, 2017, Talbot set an Oilers record for most wins in a season passing Grant Fuhr, who had 40 wins, by earning 41 wins.
+On June 27, 2015, Talbot was traded by the Rangers to the Edmonton Oilers in exchange for three draft picks in the 2015 NHL entry draft.
+He made his Oilers debut on October 8 in a 3–1 loss to the St. Louis Blues.
+He competed for Edmonton's #1 goaltender spot with Anders Nilsson during his first season with the Oilers in 2015–16.
+He marked his first shutout with the Oilers on January 4, in a 1–0 victory over the Carolina Hurricanes.
+On January 17, the Oilers signed Talbot to a three-year, $12 million contract extension.
+Nilsson was eventually traded to the St. Louis Blues, leaving Talbot as Edmonton's starting goaltender.
+He finished the regular season with a record of 21–27–5, with three shutouts in 56 appearances with a .917 save percentage and a GAA of 2.55.
+However, the team finished last in the Western Conference and missed the playoffs.

+In the 2016–17 season, Talbot made his debut in an NHL outdoor game in the 2016 Heritage Classic, getting a shutout in a 3–0 victory over the Winnipeg Jets.
+He had previously participated in two Stadium Series games with the Rangers as a backup, but had not appeared on the ice.
+On April 6, 2017, he set an Oilers record for most wins in a season passing Grant Fuhr, who had 40 wins, by earning 41 wins.
 Talbot finished the season by leading the NHL in games played (72 of 82 in the regular season) and time on ice by a goaltender, as well as tied for first in wins with 42.
 The Oilers finished that season second in the Pacific Division, with 103 points.
+In the opening round of the 2017 playoffs against the San Jose Sharks, he recorded back-to-back shutouts.
 Talbot helped the Oilers reach Game 7 of the Western Semifinals, losing to the Anaheim Ducks in the first playoff appearance by the Oilers in ten years.
 Talbot finished the playoffs with a 2.88 GAA, a .924 save percentage, and two shutouts.

 On October 4, 2017, Talbot recorded a 27-save shutout in the 2017–18 season-opener against the Calgary Flames.
-Talbot and the Oilers would not be able to replicate the previous season's success, and missed the playoffs.
-Talbot finished the season with a 31–31–3 record with a goals-against-average of 3.02.
-By 2018–19, his play had dipped again and he had been surpassed by Mikko Koskinen in the Oilers net.
+He and the Oilers would not be able to replicate the previous season's success, and missed the playoffs.
+He finished the season with a 31–31–3 record with a save percentage of .908 and a GAA of 3.02.
+He entered the 2018–19 season intending to prove the previous season was a fluke, but his play dipped again and he was surpassed by Mikko Koskinen in the Oilers net.
+In 31 appearances with Edmonton, he had a record of 10–15–3, with a GAA of 3.36 and a save percentage of .893.